 Revenue, comprised of advisory fee income, is recognized over the period in which advisory services are provided.
 Advisory fee income includes management fees that are calculated based on percentages of assets under management ("AUM"), generally billed quarterly, either in arrears or advance, depending on the applicable contractual terms.
-Advisory fee income also includes performance fees that may be earned by the Company depending on the investment return of the AUM.
-Performance fee arrangements generally entitle the Company to participate, on a fixed-percentage basis, in any returns generated in excess of an agreed-upon benchmark.
+Advisory fee income also includes performance fees that may be earned by the Company depending on the investment return of the AUM, as well as fulcrum fee arrangements.
+Performance fee arrangements generally entitle the Company to participate, on a fixedpercentage basis, in any returns generated in excess of an agreed-upon benchmark.
 The Company's participation percentage in such return differentials is then multiplied by AUM to determine the performance fees earned.
 In general, returns are calculated on an annualized basis over the contract's measurement period, which usually extends to three years.
 Performance fees are generally payable annually.
-Following the preferred method identified in the Revenue Recognition Topic of the FASB ASC, such performance fee income is recorded at the conclusion of the contractual performance period, when all contingencies are resolved.
-For the three months ended June 30, 2016, the Company did not recognize performance fee income.
-For the six months ended June 30, 2016 the Company recognized approximately \$0.1 million in performance fee income.
-For the three and six months ended June 30, 2015, the Company recognized approximately \$0.3 million and \$0.8 million in performance fee income, respectively.
+Fulcrum fee arrangements require a reduction in the base fee, or allow for a performance fee if the relevant investment strategy underperforms or outperforms, respectively, the agreed-upon benchmark over the contract's measurement period, which extends to three years.
+Fulcrum fees are generally payable quarterly.
+Following the preferred method identified in the Revenue Recognition Topic of the FASB ASC, fee income is recorded at the conclusion of the contractual performance period, when all contingencies are resolved.
+For the three months ended September 30, 2016, the Company did not recognize performance fee income.
+For the nine months ended September 30, 2016, the Company recognized approximately \$0.1 million in performance fee income.
+For the three and nine months ended September 30, 2015, the Company recognized approximately \$3.2 million and \$3.9 million in performance fee income, respectively.
+For each of the three and nine months ended September 30, 2016, the Company recognized a \$0.7 million reduction in base fees related to fulcrum fee arrangements.
+For the three and nine months ended September 30, 2015, the Company did not recognized a reduction in base fees related to fulcrum fee arrangements.